 9.1 Initial Storage and Reading-Place each mold in the moist cabinet or room immediately after molds have been filled.
-The specimens shall remain in the molds for $24 \pm 2$ h.
-Remove the specimens from the molds and, while they are being protected from loss of moisture, properly identify and make an initial comparatory reading.
+The specimens shall remain in the molds for 24 ± 2 h.
+Remove the specimens from the molds and, while they are being protected from loss of moisture, properly identify and make an initial comparator reading.
 Make and record the initial and all subsequent readings to the nearest 0.002 mm.
 Place the specimens made with each aggregate sample in a storage container with sufficient tap water to totally immerse them.
-Seal and place the containers in an oven or water bath at $80.0 \pm 2.0$ °C (176 ± 3.6 °F) for a period of 24 h.
+Seal and place the containers in an oven or water bath at 80.0 \pm 2.0 °C for a period of 24 h \pm 2 h.

 9.2 Zero Readings-Remove the containers from the oven or water bath one at a time.
 Remove other containers only after the bars in the first container have been measured and returned to the oven or water bath.
-The time elapsed between removal and return of the specimens to the oven or water bath shall not exceed 10.0 min.
-Remove the bars one at a time from the water and dry their surface with a towel paying particular attention to the two metal gauge studs.
+The time elapsed between removal and return of the specimens to the oven or water bath shall not exceed 10 min.
+Remove the bars one at a time from the water and dry their surface with a towel paying particular attention to the two metal gage studs.
 Take the zero reading (see Note 6) of each bar immediately after drying, and read as soon as the bar is in position.
-Complete the process of drying and reading within $15 \pm 5$ s of removing the specimen from the water.
-After readings, leave the specimen on a towel until comparatory readings have been taken on the remainder of the bars.
-Place all specimens made with each aggregate sample in a container with sufficient 1N NaOH, at 80.0 $\pm$ 2.0 °C (176 $\pm$ 3.6 °F) for the samples to be totally immersed.
+Complete the process of drying and reading within 15 ± 5 s of removing the specimen from the water.
+After taking comparator readings, leave the specimen on a towel until comparator readings have been taken on the remainder of the bars.
+Place all specimens made with each unique cementitous materials-aggregate combination in a separate container with sufficient 1N NaOH, at 80.0 \pm 2.0 °C for the specimens to be totally immersed.
 Seal the container and return it to the oven or water bath.